Tim Sullivan (writer): Acting

-Personal life
+Personal life and death

 After graduating from college, Sullivan lived for many years in Silver Lake, Los Angeles, Southern California.
-He has not married and has no children.
+He never married and had no children.
 In 2000, Sullivan moved to South Florida to care for his ailing mother who died in 2004.
 In 2003, he moved to South Miami, Florida to share a house with Fiona Kelleghan.
+He left Florida in 2019 and settled in Newport News, Virginia.

-Sullivan is an atheist.
-He is a constant reader; his bookshelf is filled with science fiction favorites, but also with the works of science popularizers, biographies, and histories.
-He maintains a Facebook page.
+Sullivan was an atheist.
+He was a constant reader; his bookshelf was filled with science fiction favorites, but also with the works of science popularizers, biographies, and histories.
+He maintained a Facebook page.

+Sullivan died from congestive heart failure at a hospice in Newport News, on November 10, 2024, at the age of 76.

 Literary friendships

-Sullivan has been roommates with fantasy authors S. P. Somtow in Alexandria, Virginia and Gregory Frost in Philadelphia.
+Sullivan was roommates with fantasy authors S. P. Somtow in Alexandria, Virginia and Gregory Frost in Philadelphia.
 He became friends with several Clarion Workshop graduates, such as Kim Stanley Robinson.
-He has long been friends with Gardner Dozois, Jack Dann, Pat Cadigan, John Kessel, James Patrick Kelly, John Grant, and Michael Swanwick.
+He was long-time friends with Gardner Dozois, Jack Dann, Pat Cadigan, John Kessel, James Patrick Kelly, John Grant, and Michael Swanwick.

-He is part of a group of writers named the "Savage Humanists" by anthologist Fiona Kelleghan.
+He was part of a group of writers named the "Savage Humanists" by anthologist Fiona Kelleghan.

 Sullivan has been tuckerized in the novels of many science fiction writers, including Sharon Webb.